Technology

 The graph below shows how British Gas’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.

-If you were a British Gas customer switching to its cheapest tariff in autumn 2016, you wouldn’t have saved money; if you’d switched supplier, you would have.
+If you were a British Gas customer switching to its cheapest fixed tariff over the last two years, you wouldn’t have saved money.
+If you’d switched in winter 2017, you’d have paid more than the standard tariff.
+But if you’d switched supplier, you’d have saved (£271 per year, in November 2017).

+In August 2017, British Gas announced a 12.5% price rise for electricity from 15 September.
+This will affect 3.1million customers on its standard tariff, adding £76 on average to their dual-fuel bill over the next year.
+It is not increasing gas prices.

+British Gas will also give a £76 credit to 200,000 of the affected customers who receive the Warm Home Discount to protect them from the increase.

-In February 2017, British Gas announced it would extend the price freeze on its standard variable tariff until August 2017, bucking the trend of other big energy suppliers raising their prices.
-But this doesn't mean its standard tariff is the cheapest, as the graph above shows.
+Previously, in February 2017, British Gas said it would freeze prices on its standard variable tariff until August 2017, bucking the trend of other big energy suppliers raising their prices.

+Its standard tariff is the cheapest of the Big Six suppliers, but far from the cheapest tariff available, as the graph above shows.

 Don't pay your energy company more than you should.
 Use Which?
 Switch to find a cheap gas and electricity deal.